On the UC and UC* properties and the existence of best proximity points in metric spaces: Connection between and properties

-Thus having in mind that the conditions imposed on the sequences in the definition of the $UC^{*}$ property ensure that they are bounded ones it follows that from the $UC$ property {it} follows the $UC^{*}$ property, that is $UC^{*}$ is included in the $UC$ property.
+Having in mind Lemma \ref{Lemma:29}, the conditions imposed on the sequences in the definition of the $UC^{*}$ property ensure that they are bounded ones and thus it follows that from the $UC$ property {it} follows the $UC^{*}$ property, that is $UC^{*}$ is included in the $UC$ property.
 Consequently we can replace in Theorem \ref{Theorem:25} the assumption that $(A,B)$ satisfies the $UC^{*}$ by $(A,B)$ satisfies the $UC$.

-From Theorem \ref{Theorem:30} and \cite{Eldred-Veeramani}, where the authors have proven that the iterated sequence $\{T^nx\}_{n=1}^\infty$, for any arbitrary chosen initial guess $x\in A\cup B$, is a bounded one for the maps investigated in Theorem \ref{Theorem:5} it follows that we can present a generalization of their result.
+From Theorem \ref{Theorem:30} and \cite{Eldred-Veeramani}, where the authors have proven that the iterated sequence $\{T^nx\}_{n=1}^\infty$, for every an arbitrary chosen initial guess $x\in A\cup B$, is a bounded one for the maps investigated in Theorem \ref{Theorem:5}, it follows that we can present a generalization of their result.
 We will illustrate in the last section with an example that the next theorem is actually a generalization of Theorem \ref{Theorem:5}.
 We will present an ordered pair $(A,B)$ and a cyclic map $T$, so that $(A,B)$ has the $BUC$ property, but has not the $UC$ property and $T$ satisfies the contracive condition in Theorem \ref{Theorem:5}, i.e. (\ref{equation:9}).

-\begin{thm} Let $A$ and $B$ be nonempty closed subsets of a complete metric space $(X,\rho)$, such that the ordered pairs $(A, B)$ satisfy the property $BUC$.
-Let $T:A\cup B\to A\cup B$ be a cyclic map and there exists $k\in (0,1)$, so that the inequality
+\begin{theorem} Let $A$ and $B$ be nonempty closed subsets of a complete metric space $(X,\rho)$, such that the ordered pair $(A, B)$ satisfies the property $BUC$.
+Let $T:A\cup B\to A\cup B$ be a cyclic map and there exists $k\in [0,1)$, so that the inequality

 holds for all $x\in A$ and $y\in B$.
 Then there is a unique best proximity point $x$ of $T$ in $A$, the sequence of successive iterations $\{T^{2n}x_0\}_{n=1}^\infty$ converges to $x$ for any initial guess $x_0\in A$.
-There is at least one best proximity point in $B$ of $T$ and if the ordered pair $(B,A)$ has the $BUC$ property, then this point is unique. \end{thm}
+There is at least one best proximity point in $B$ of $T$ and if the ordered pair $(B,A)$ has the $BUC$ property, then this point is unique. \end{theorem}

-We will show that the iterated sequence $\{T^nx\}_{n=1}^\infty$, for any arbitrary chosen initial guess $x\in A\cup B$ is a bounded one for the maps investigated by \cite{Suzuki-Kikkawa-Vetro} in Theorem \ref{Theorem:14}.
+We will show that the iterated sequence $\{T^nx\}_{n=1}^\infty$, for every arbitrary chosen initial guess $x\in A\cup B$ is a bounded one for the maps investigated by \cite{Suzuki-Kikkawa-Vetro} in Theorem \ref{Theorem:14}.